bconclub/webagent-proxe/DEPLOYMENT.md

 ## CORS Configuration

-Make sure your backend accepts requests from your Vercel domain:
+Make sure your API server accepts requests from your Vercel domain:

-In `backend/server.js`, the CORS configuration should allow your Vercel domain:
+In `api/server.js`, the CORS configuration should allow your Vercel domain:

 ```javascript
 app.use(cors({